 What is Public Administration

-International students may be interested in studying for a career in public administration.
-This career is a very exciting and intellectually demanding one, yet can be very challenging as well.
-The questions remains, why should an international students study public administration?
+International students may be interested in pursuing a career in public administration.
+This is a very exciting and intellectually demanding career, and as such can be very challenging.
+So why should an international students study public administration?

 Public administration attempts to explain how decisions in government are made as well as administrating projects to carry out those decisions.
 A public administration degree prepares international students for a career in government or non-profit work.
-Studying public administration can be a very rewarding experience for anyone looking to give back to their community by solving difficult problems.
+Studying public administration can be an extremely rewarding experience for anyone looking to give back to their community by solving difficult problems.

 US President Woodrow Wilson, one of the great proponents and teachers of public administration, wrote, “It is the object of administrative study to discover, first, what government can properly and successfully do, and, secondly, how it can do these proper things with the utmost possible efficiency and at the least possible cost either of money or of energy.”
 This is no easy task!
 Thus, the study of public administration helps students realize the different ways to accomplish these two objectives.